Where can I find a list of deadlines for adding, dropping courses, etc.?

 While I am enrolled at WCU, how can I allow a third party (parents, spouse, etc.) to tend to business for me, such as picking up a transcript for me, inquiring about my finances, or having general questions that I might wish them to ask for me?

 Once you are enrolled at WCU, the Family Educational Rights and Privacy (FERPA) protects you with privacy of all your records except general directory information.
-To release information to a third party, you must sign the third party waiver (copy on this website titled AUTHORIZATION TO DISCLOSE INFORMATION TO THIRD PARTY ) in the presence of a Business Office or Registrar's Office employee, who will also sign the waiver.
+To release information to a third party, you must sign the third party waiver (located in the student portal ) in the presence of a Business Office or Registrar's Office employee, who will also sign the waiver.
 Then the person(s) you name on the waiver will be allowed to discuss matters with WCU personnel concerning your records.
 This will cover both financial and academic records.

 Is there a way that I can register for my classes online?

-Yes.
-You may register online in the Indigo Portal.
-If you are a new student, you will need to verify that you are eligible to register online using the myStatus email messages.
-Some holds on your account my prevent online registration at any time. myStatus should explain any holds throughout your enrollment at WCU.
+If you are a new student, your advisor will have to register you for your first term.
+You will also need to verify that you are eligible to register using the myStatus email messages.
+Some holds on your account may prevent online registration at any time. myStatus should explain any holds throughout your enrollment at WCU.

 Once I register online, can I go in and make changes to my registration?